vamsisollem/GoogleBooks/README.md

 # GoogleBooks
 This project searches for the Google Books using Google books API.
-When user gives the input, list of books will be displayed. you can see the description of book by clicking on the image of the book.
+When user gives the input, list of books will be displayed. you can see the description of book by clicking on the image of the book. <br>
-**The below list of tasks are accomplished**
+## The below list of tasks are accomplished**
   You should include pagination, showing only 10 results at a time.
   Each result should be formatted as First author [, second author [, third author...]] - Title You should be able to click a result and it should expand to show its description if one exists.
 If there is no description, use your own     judgment.